Essex Police: Organisation

 Essex Police is one of the United Kingdom's largest non-metropolitan police forces with a strength of over 4000 sworn police officers.
 Its headquarters, the Force Control Room (FCR) (where emergency calls are routed to) and Essex Police College, are both located in Chelmsford.
-The chief constable is Ben-Julian Harrington, who replaced Stephen Kavanagh after he retired in October 2018.
+The chief constable is Rachel Nolan, the counties first female Chief Constable, taking over from Ben-Julian Harrington, who retired in August 2026.

 Strategically, Essex is an important force.
 Bordering London, the force area consists of affluent city suburbs, large urban areas, industrial centres, rural villages, London Stansted Airport (one of the busiest international airports in the country) and two of the UK's major ports (Harwich and Tilbury).
 The force also polices one of the largest expanses of coastline of any force in the UK.
 The police area covers 1420 sqmi and has a population of around 1,800,000.

 The force has been a regular innovator and is often used by the Home Office to trial new procedures and equipment, including automatic number plate recognition (ANPR), Lantern (handheld wireless fingerprint verification) and the X26 Taser.

 Previously a number of specialist teams within Essex were grouped into the Mobile Support Division.
 In 2012, Essex Police moved away from the divisional structure to a patrol based structure and the former components of the Mobile Support Division were moved to new command structures.
 Roads Policing and Dog Section became part of the Response and Patrol function.